The Bible in Its Traditions

 Not Found

-El Greco (Domenikos Theotokópoulos) 1541-1614, The Apostle James the Greater, (Oil on canvas, 1610-1614), 100 cm X 80 cm
+El Greco (Domínikos Theotokópoulos, 1541–1614), Saint James the Less (oil on canvas, 1610–1614), 100 X 80 cm

-Museo de El Greco→ (Toledo, Spain), © Wikicommons,
+Museo de El Greco→ (Toledo, Spain), © Wikicommons

 James is shown holding a Bible, symbolizing his status as a scriptural writer, in one hand.
 James is depicted in the Mannerist style with elongated form and without any of the traditional iconographic symbols